-A former professional player and a teaching pro at some of the finest facilities in the nation, Kevin Rhoads is in his 13th season as Harvard's women's golf head coach and fifth season as the Crimson men's head coach in 2016-17.
+A former professional player and a teaching pro at some of the finest facilities in the nation, Kevin Rhoads is in his 14th season as Harvard's women's golf head coach and sixth season as the Crimson men's head coach in 2017-18.

 Rhoads was named the New England PGA Teacher of the Year in 2008 and 2013.
 In October of 2010, Rhoads was recognized by Golf Digest as one of the nation's Top 20 teachers under 40 years old.
-Under his guidance, the Crimson women have become arguably the top program in the Northeast region.
+Under his guidance, the Crimson women have become arguably the top program in the Northeast region and the Crimson men have won back-to-back Ivy League titles.

-In the course of his first 12 seasons as head women's coach, Rhoads has led the Crimson to its most successful period in the program's young history.
-Under his watch, Harvard has won a combined 40 tournaments - 31 more than the Crimson had won in its history before Rhoads joined the program - and has registered its nine lowest scoring averages in school history.
+In the course of his first 13 seasons as head women's coach, Rhoads has led the Crimson to its most successful period in the program's history.
+Under his watch, Harvard has won a combined 41 tournaments - 35 more than the Crimson had won in its history before Rhoads joined the program - and has registered its nine lowest scoring averages in school history.
 Perhaps most impressive is the fact that the 23 lowest team scores in program history have all come during the last eight seasons alone.